btrude/dual-computational-systems/README.md

 # Installation

 This project uses `pipenv` for package management with `python 3.10.11`.
-Ensure that pipenv is installed and then run the following command
+Ensure that pipenv is installed and then run the following command:

 ```sh
 pipenv install
 ```

 A CUDA-enabled GPU with at least 12gb of VRAM is recommended for running the code in this repository.
+The experiments included in the paper used an Nvidia RTX 4090 and with a runtime of around 48 hours.

 # Datasets
 The audition and somatosensation datasets are provided by `Freesound` and `MIT` respectively and both require additional preprocessing before they can be used.
 The olfaction and hippocampus datasets are generated using scripts provided in this repository.